Prioritise the Best Variation: Priority GV

 \subsubsection{Terms Typing}

 Typing rules for terms are at the top of \cref{fig:pgv-typing}.
 Terms are typed by a judgement $\tseq[\cs{p}]{\ty{\Gamma}}{M}{T}$ stating that ``a term $\tm{M}$ has type $\ty{T}$ and an upper bound on its priority $\cs{p}$ under the typing environment $\ty{\Gamma}$''.
 Typing for the linear $\lambda$-calculus is standard.
 Linearity is ensured by splitting environments on branching rules, requiring that the environment in the variable rule consists of just the variable, and the environment in the constant and unit rules are empty.
+Constants $\tm{K}$ are typed using type schemas, which hold for any concrete assignment of types and priorities to their meta-variables.
+Instantiated type schemas are embedded into typing derivations using \LabTirName{T-Const} in~\cref{fig:pgv-typing}, \eg, the type schema for $\tm{\send}$ can be instantiated with $\cs{o}=\cs{2}$, $\ty{T}=\ty{\tyunit}$, and $\ty{S}=\ty{\tyvoid}$, and embedded using \LabTirName{T-Const} to give the following typing derivation:

-Constants $\tm{K}$ are typed using type schemas, and embedded using \LabTirName{T-Const} (mid of \cref{fig:pgv-typing}).
-The typing rules treat \emph{all variables} as linear resources, even those of non-linear types such as $\ty{\tyunit}$.
-However, the rules can easily be extended to allow values with unrestricted usage~\cite{wadler14}.
+The typing rules treat {all variables} as linear resources, even those of non-linear types such as $\ty{\tyunit}$, though they can easily be extended to allow values with unrestricted usage~\cite{wadler14}.

 The only non-standard feature of the typing rules is the priority annotations.
-Priorities are based on \emph{obligations/capabilities} used by Kobayashi~\cite{kobayashi06}, and simplified to single priorities following Padovani~\cite{padovani14}.
+Priorities are based on {obligations/capabilities} used by Kobayashi~\cite{kobayashi06}, and simplified to single priorities following Padovani~\cite{padovani14}.
 The integration of priorities into GV is adapted from Padovani and Novara~\cite{padovaninovara15}.
 Paraphrasing Dardha and Gay~\cite{dardhagay18extended}, priorities obey the following two laws: \begin{enumerate}[label= (\roman*) ] \item an action with lower priority happens before an action with higher priority; and \item communication requires \emph{equal} priorities for dual actions. \end{enumerate}

+In PGV, we keep track of a lower and upper bound on the priorities of a term, \ie, while evaluating the term, when it starts communicating, and when it finishes, respectively.
+The upper bound is written on the sequent and the lower bound is approximated from the typing environment, \eg, for $\tseq[\cs{p}]{\ty{\Gamma}}{M}{T}$ the upper bound is $\cs{p}$ and the lower bound is at least $\minpr(\ty{\Gamma})$.
+The latter is {correct} because a term cannot communicate at a priority earlier than the earliest priority amongst the channels it has access to.
+It is an \emph{approximation} on function terms, as these can ``skip'' communication by returning the corresponding channel unused.
+However, linearity prevents such functions from being used in well typed configurations: once the unused channel's priority has passed, it can no longer be used.